Glaucoma drainage device surgery

 Glaucoma drainage implants are the small prosthetic devices which are placed to help in lowering the intraocular pressure & prevent the further optic nerve damage.
 Glaucoma drainage implant operation is an alternative to the Glaucoma Filtration Surgery called as trabeculectomy.
 In some patients, especially those with certain types of glaucoma like aphakic glaucoma, neovascular glaucoma, & uveitic glaucoma, trabeculectomies are known to have a less success rate in reducing intraocular pressure because of an aggressive healing response.
 Also, in patients who have already undergone other eye surgeries, a glaucoma drainage device usually works better than a trabeculectomy procedure to control the intraocular pressure.

-If the patch graft material is not available, a partial thickness scleral flap will be constructed.
-The needle track & tube entry are done under this flap.
+If the patch graft material is not available, a partial thickness of the scleral flap will be constructed.
+The needle track & tube entry are done under the flap.

-This flap is then sutured with 10-0 nylon sutures.
-After the patch graft has been placed, the conjunctiva & Tenon layers are dragged over the plate, tube, & patch graft & secured into the place with help of 8-0 Vicryl suture.
+- Then the flap is sutured with the 10-0 nylon sutures.
+After the patch graft is been placed, the conjunctiva & Tenon layers were dragged over the plate, tube, & patch graft & secured in the place with the help of 8-0 Vicryl suture.

-In certain cases, the monofilament 9-0 Vicryl suture is preferred due to its higher tensile strength & finer vascular needle to prevent the buttonholes when handling thin conjunctiva.
+In some certain cases, the monofilament 9-0 Vicryl suture will be choose because of its higher tensile strength & finer vascular needle to prevent the buttonholes when the handling thin conjunctiva.

-At the end of the surgery, the eye will be inspected to make sure that the implant plate, patch graft, & intraocular portion of the tube are in a good position.
+- At the end of the surgery, the eye will be examined to make sure that the implant plate, intraocular portion & patch graft of the tube are in a exact and good position.

-Fluorescein drops or strips will be used to inspect the conjunctiva for the leaks.
-Any buttonholes if found in the conjunctiva needs to be closed with 9-0 Vicryl suture.
-At the end of the procedure, a subconjunctival injection of the antibiotic & steroid is given.
+- Fluorescein drops or strips are used to inspect conjunctiva for any leaks.
+Any buttonholes are found in the conjunctiva are need to be closed with the 9-0 Vicryl suture.
+At the end of the surgery, a subconjunctival injection of antibiotic & steroid will be given.